Filtration Games and Potentially Projective Modules: Stationary sets and potentially filtered modules

-The \eqref{item_Cp_filt} $\implies$ \eqref{item_Cg_filt} direction is trivial.
-Finally, to see that \eqref{item_Cg_filt} $\implies$ \eqref{item_PP}, suppose $M$ is an $R$-module in $V$, and $W$ is a $\sigma$-closed forcing extension in which $M$ becomes $\mathcal{C}_g^V$-filtered.
-Since projectivity is upward absolute, each module in $\mathcal{C}_g^V$ is projective in $W$, and hence $W$ sees that $M$ is a transfinite extension of projective modules, and is hence projective. \end{proof}
+For the converse, suppose $M$ is an $R$-module in $V$, and $W$ is a $\sigma$-closed forcing extension in which $M$ becomes $\mathcal{C}^V$-filtered.
+Since projectivity is upward absolute, each module in $\mathcal{C}^V$ is projective in $W$, and hence $W$ sees that $M$ is a transfinite extension of projective modules, and is hence projective. \end{proof}

 An important fact about $\sigma$-closed forcing is: \begin{fact}[Jech~\cite{MR1940513}] If $\mathbb{P}$ is $\sigma$-closed, then for all uncountable $X$ in the ground model: \begin{itemize} \item Closed unbounded subsets of $\wp_{\omega_1}(X)$ in the ground model remain closed unbounded in $V^{\mathbb{P}}$;\footnote{This is true for larger $\mu$ too, simply because $<\mu$-closed forcings add no new sets of size less than $\mu$.} \item Stationary subsets of $\wp_{\omega_1}(X)$ in the ground model remain stationary in $V^{\mathbb{P}}$. \end{itemize} \end{fact}